danieldpence/storybook_rails/README.md

 The ActionView::Storybook gem provides Ruby api for writing stories describing Rails partials and allowing them to be previewed and tested in [Storybook](https://github.com/storybookjs/storybook/).
 This gem is a fork of the fantastic [ViewComponent::Storybook](https://github.com/jonspalmer/view_component_storybook) and has been adapted to work with standard Rails view partials.

 ## Features
-* A Ruby DSL for writing Stories describing View Components
+* A Ruby DSL for writing Stories describing standard Rails view templates/partials
 * A Rails controller backend for Storybook Server compatible with Storybook Controls Addon parameters
-* Coming Soon: Rake tasks to watch View Components and Stories and trigger Storybook hot reloading

 ## Installation